aeternity/tutorials/owning-a-smart-contract.md

 This will ensure that the deployer is the only one that can call this method.
 Let's prove this through the unit tests.

-### Run the unit tests
+## 3. Run the unit tests

-Let's run again the unit tests
+Let's run the unit tests again:

 ```
 forgae test
 ```

+Output of `forgae test`:

 ```cmake=
 ===== Starting Tests =====